sure-hand/docker-sshd/Readme.md

  * Mount whatever files from the host filesystem into the user "home"
  * Expose the 22 port

-Additionaly, if you want to persist the log file, then you must mount it into /var/log/messages
+Additional, if you want to persist the log file, then you must mount it into /var/log/messages

 # Example